yiliu1998/yiliu1998.github.io/index.md

 </p>

 <p>
+I am funded by the <a href="https://statistics.sciences.ncsu.edu/graduate/support/nhlbi/" target="_blank">NHLBI T32 training grant</a> for cardiovascular disease (CVD) research and the teaching assistantship of NC State graduate school for my PhD.
 In the summer of 2024, I was fortunate to be an intern in the <a href="https://cfar.duke.edu/cores/quantitative-sciences-core/interns-2024" target="_blank">Quantitative Methods in HIV/AIDS Internship</a>, Duke University, funded by the NIAID R25 training grant.
-I do appreciate the funding and opportunities I received during my PhD study.
 </p>

 <p>